Our theme this year is Knowledge Delivered. Why?

 Executives value anything that helps them leverage the sizable investment they have made in selling personnel.
 They understand the strategic value of outselling competition, acquiring new customers, accelerating revenue growth, and delivering exceptional customer experiences.

 Clarity of specific purposes, identified by the knowledge and communication oriented questions, will result in higher-performing content.
 This will lead to higher-performing individuals, functions and businesses.

-Content is simply the way knowledge and communication support are packaged — for delivery and use.
+Content is simply the way information, knowledge and communication support are packaged — for delivery and use.